 “HIF-1α can control cellular fate in adult animals, either stimulating proliferation or triggering cellular senescence, by regulating the expression of different KDMs in a context-dependent manner.”

-The review covered hypoxic conditions during human development that are clearly the origins of many immediate and later-life diseases.
-However, the cited remedies only addressed symptoms.
+This review covered hypoxic conditions during human development that are clearly origins of many immediate and later-life diseases.
+However, cited remedies only addressed symptoms.

 That these distant causes can no longer be addressed is a hidden assumption of research and treatment of effects of health problems.
 Aren’t such assumptions testable here in the current year?

 http://www.aginganddisease.org/article/2016/2152-5250/ad-7-2-180.shtml “Hypoxia-Inducible Histone Lysine Demethylases: Impact on the Aging Process and Age-Related Diseases”